Mehdi Hassan: The King of Ghazal

 Mehdi Hassan received numerous accolades throughout his career.
 He was honored with the Nigar Award for Best Male Playback Singer in the Pakistani film industry several times.
 In 1983, he was awarded the Tamgha-e-Imtiaz (Medal of Excellence) by the Government of Pakistan for his contributions to music.

+Furthermore, Mehdi Hassan was bestowed with several international awards, including the Gorkha Dakshina Bahu Award from Nepal, the Saigal Award from India, and the Pride of Performance Award from the Government of Pakistan.
 Mehdi Hassan’s legacy continues to resonate in the world of music.
 His recordings are treasured by fans and connoisseurs alike, and his influence can be heard in the work of contemporary ghazal singers.
 He remains an icon of ghazal music, his songs touching the hearts of listeners across generations, and his soulful voice continuing to captivate audiences even after his passing.

-On 18 July 2018, Google celebrated Mehdi Hassan’s 91st Birthday with a doodle.
+On 18 July 2018, Google celebrated Mehdi Hassanโs 91st Birthday with a doodle.